 Nursery Available Starting at 7:45 a.m.
 During our Summer Schedule: until Labor Day Weekend, whether you plan to attend the 8 a.m.
 Rite I English service, or want a little quiet time before the 10 a.m. service, our Nursery is here for you!
 Care is available for early risers up to 3 years old, starting at 7:45 a.m. and ending at 12:30 p.m. every Sunday.
 For more information, please reach out to Rev. Mark.

-St. Alban’s Food Pantry Launch!
-Something exciting is on the horizon.
-After months of planning, St. Alban’s is launching a Food Pantry in partnershipwith the Capital Area Food Bank—and we need you.
-Our inaugural pantry opens Thursday, June 25, from 5:30 to 7 p.m., and we’ll continue welcoming shoppers every Thursday thereafter.
+St. Alban’s Food Pantry.
+We’re open every Thursday, from 5:30 to 7 p.m.
 Whether you can serve once a week, once a month, or just once this summer, there’s a place for every St. Albanite between the ages of 5 and 105.
 Volunteer roles range from set-up and clean-up (a bit of heavy lifting) to welcoming shoppers and helping them navigate our tables (no lifting required).
 The only qualification?
 A heart open to serving others in the name of Christ.
 We laid out all the details—including the inspiration behind this ministry— in this article.
-To put yourself down for a shift between June 25 and the end of August, just sign up below, pick your shifts, and show up.
+To put yourself down for a shift between July and the end of August, just SIGN UP HERE, pick your shifts, and show up.
 We’ll cover everything you need to know during each orientation.
-SIGN UP HERE.
 Come and feed Him through feeding His people.

 Church Membership Review and Update:St. Alban’s is preparing a new printed parish directory—our first since 2013!
 To ensure our records are accurate and secure your consent to be included, we are conducting a total membership review.
 We ask all members and regular worshippers to fill out an update form (including details for children under 18 within your family unit).